AndrewJBateman/mean-task-manager/README.md

 ## Status & To-do list

-* Status: Tutorial 13 of 15 completed.
+* Status: All 15 tutorials completed.
 Lists and Task can be created.
 Front and backends working together.
 Backend connecting with Mongodb.
 Postman successfully used to test POST, GET, PATCH, DELETE a list, POST, GET, PATCH, DELETE a task in a list.
 Signup authentication working in Postman.
 Login page coded.
 Authentication middleware added to all API routes to user can only ever Create, Read, Update or Delete their own lists/tasks.
 User can login and has access to lsits page and can create his own lists and tasks.
 A new user has a different access token and can only access his own lists and tasks.

-* To-do: complete up to tutorial 15 and comment all.
+* To-do: Add comments.
+Add check if signup user already exists - currently causes an error.
+Add logout function.

 ## Inspiration